inviwo/inviwo/docs/markdown/GettingStarted_Build.md

 ### Building
 1. `git clone --recurse-submodules https://github.com/inviwo/inviwo`\
 The `--recurse-submodules` is necessary to pull dependencies.
-2. Open CMake (we recommend using the GUI here), enter the source path and the preferred build directory and hit configure.
+2. Open CMake (we recommend using the GUI here), enter the source path and the preferred build directory (outside the inviwo directory!) and hit configure.
 You can then select the desired Inviwo modules (`IVW_MODULE_*`) and configure again.\
 If CMake cannot find Qt, make sure you adjust your `CMAKE_PREFIX_PATH` as described above.
 3. (Optional) To add external Inviwo modules, add those in `IVW_EXTERNAL_MODULES` in the format of\
 `C:/Inviwo/otherrepo/modules;C:/mysite/myrepo/mymodules;`\
  Use front slashes and no space between modules.
 Configure again.
+ External modules are developed in the [inviwo modules repository](https://github.com/inviwo/modules).
 4. Hit Generate and open the project in your IDE.